AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

     Aalto does.
 Justify the extra purchase as beyond the basics.

   * Please see LINK for our general costs, and how many person-months you can get for a given price.
-Since estimating amount of effort needed is difficult, :doc:`contact us <request>` and we can help you prepare an estimate.
+Since estimating the amount of effort needed is difficult, :doc:`contact us <request>` and we can help you prepare an estimate.